vinkla/extended-acf/README.md

 # Extended ACF

-> Register [advanced custom fields](https://www.advancedcustomfields.com) with object oriented PHP.
+> Register [advanced custom fields](https://www.advancedcustomfields.com) with object-oriented PHP.

-Extended ACF provides an object oriented API to register groups and fields with ACF.
+Extended ACF provides an object-oriented API to register groups and fields with ACF.
 If you register fields in your theme, you can safely rely on version control when working with other developers.
-Oh, and you don't have to worry about unique field keys.
+Oh, you don't have to worry about unique field keys.

 [![Build Status](https://badgen.net/github/checks/vinkla/extended-acf?label=build&icon=github)](https://github.com/vinkla/extended-acf/actions)
 [![Monthly Downloads](https://badgen.net/packagist/dm/vinkla/extended-acf)](https://packagist.org/packages/vinkla/extended-acf/stats)